Frequently Asked Questions

 - In Windows versions XP and higher, right click on the desktop, select 'Screen Resolution' and match the native resolution of your projector to fill up the screen.

 - Configure the computer/laptop to display video only on the external video port.
 This is usually done through a combination of keystrokes (such as FN+F4) or a hardware setup program (consult your computer documentation for details).

-- You may have to restart Windows for the changes to take affect.
+- In some instances, you may have to restart your computer for the changes to take affect.
 Also note compatible refresh rates, for example 56Hz or 60Hz for SVGA signals, between your computer and projector.
 Most projectors can manage a wide range of refresh rates.

 Your laptop may have a separate control for external display.
-In Windows, go to Control Panel, Display and click on Compaq, Advanced, CRT.
-In the CRT settings, change the display to either 800x600 or 1024x768 to match the projector.
+In Windows, right click on the desktop, select Screen Resolution, and change the appropriate display to match the resolution of the projector.